 See below for Walden's policy on this issue and some examples of how to cite accurately.
 For another perspective on self-citation, see Matt's blog post, "The Northwest Passage, or Why You Should Cite Yourself Only Sparingly."

-For guidance on when citing yourself might be appropriate, consult your instructor and the policy below from the Walden University Student Handbook (2013):
+For guidance on when citing yourself might be appropriate, consult your instructor and the policy below from the Walden University Student Handbook's "Code of Conduct" (Walden University, 2020):

-During their studies at Walden, students might find themselves writing for a second, third, or fourth time on the same topic; regardless, their writing is expected to reflect new approaches and insights into that topic to demonstrate their intellectual growth.
+- During their studies at Walden, students may write on the same topic for a second, third, or fourth time; regardless, their writing is expected to reflect new approaches and insights into that topic to demonstrate intellectual growth.

-Walden recognizes that there might be some overlap between the requirements, assignments, and inquiry for different courses and KAM demonstrations.
-In general, students may use only small portions of documents as background or foundational material for additional development in a subsequent assignment or research project.
+- Walden recognizes that there may be some overlap between the requirements, assignments, and inquiry for different courses and KAM demonstrations.
+In general, students may use only small portions of documents as background or foundational material for additional development in a subsequent assignment or non-capstone research project.
 Students may not merely copy and paste substantial sections from one paper or KAM to another.
-Any use of prior work is at the discretion of the instructor: Students must receive prior approval from their instructor, who may request a copy of the previous work.
+Any use of prior work is at the discretion of the current instructor, and students must receive prior approval from their current instructor, who may request a copy of the previous work.
 Fair use laws must be respected for published documents.

 Briggs (2012) asserted that previous literature on the psychology of tightrope walkers was faulty in that it "presumed that risk-taking behaviors align neatly with certain personality traits or disorders" (p.
 4).